 With zoom ratio as of 6:1 becoming commonplace on sporting scopes, and especially tactical scopes, you can take advantage of true 3-18x power scopes that will cover about all the bases you need for both closes in and far away shots.
 However, these scopes are expensive and heavy compared to contemporary 3-9x or 4-12x power scopes.

 When determining how much magnification you need, take into account not only the distance your targets will be at but also the size of the targets.
 Someone hunting groundhogs with a .243 Winchester can reach out much further and will be hunting much smaller game than someone with a .30-30 hunting deer.
 Choosing magnification is as much an art and a science, don’t expect to get it perfectly right the first time around.

-When you finally settle a single rifle scope.
+When you finally settle a single best long range rifle scope.
 Focus all of your effort and energy on learning the scope like the back of your hand.
 The more features on the scope, the steeper your learning curve and you need to get it right before your next hunt or for a competition shooting match.